kubenet/Sheldon/readme.md

-Project Sheldon
+## Project Sheldon

-First step you need: Login/Registration
+### First step you need: Login/Registration

-Second step: Create dashboard
+* Second step: Create dashboard
-Third step: Include library and write surce code
+* Third step: Include library and write surce code
-Last step: comlile project and upload to MCU
+* Last step: comlile project and upload to MCU

 You can:
-Create personal or group dashboard
+* Create personal or group dashboard
-Send/Read your data in/from dashboard
+* Send/Read your data in/from dashboard
-...
+* Remote control your devices